Activity

 Summary

-Use mirrors to shine light into a shadow, and use sticky notes or draw on the mirror to make (reverse) images in the patch of light.
+Bounce light off a mirror.
+Write on the mirror, or use sticky notes, to make (reverse) images in the patch of light.

 Science content